Tuesday 7 January 1941

 British 975 ton coaster H.H.
 Petersen hits a mine and sinks in the North Sea.
 Everybody aboard survives.

 Royal Navy torpedo boats MTB 32 and 34 lay minefield PW 1 in Zuydcote Pass, while German torpedo boats Kondor and Wolf lay minefield Renate off Dover.
-Wolf hits one of the freshly laid mine in PW 1 off Dunkirk and sinks on its way back to base.
+Wolf hits one of the freshly laid mines in PW 1 off Dunkirk and sinks on its way back to base.

 Convoys FS 381, FS 382 and FS 383 depart from Methil, Convoy OG 49 departs from Liverpool.